gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 export default SEO
 ```

 Woo hoo!
-Lot to digest here, but we've enabled adding an _absolute_ canonical link simply my passing in a `slug` prop and prefixing with our `siteUrl`.
+Lot to digest here, but you've enabled adding an _absolute_ canonical link simply by passing in a `slug` prop and prefixing with `siteUrl`.

 To bring it all home, it's high time to begin actually _using_ this extensible SEO component to show all of these moving parts coming together to deliver a great SEO experience.

 ## Using the SEO component

-We now have our extensible SEO component.
+You created an extensible SEO component.
 It takes a `title` prop, and then (optionally) `description`, `meta`, `image`, and `pathname` props.
 Let's wire it all up!

 ### In a page component